-In this paper, we presented eight mechanisms to integrate generated and handwritten code for OOP languages: generation gap, extended generation gap, delegation, include mechanisms, partial classes, AOP, PartMerger and protected regions.
-To increase comparability between different integration mechanisms, we proposed five evaluation criteria which address different properties of integration mechanisms, for instance, whether generated and handwritten code is separated or whether it is possible to override generated parts.
-Table 1 on page 10 summarizes the results of the evaluation of the presented integration approaches with respect to this set of evaluation criteria.
+Current model-driven development (MDD) techniques require tool developers to integrate generated and handwritten code to create a complete software system.
+In this journal paper, we presented eight integration mechanisms useful for OOP languages: generation gap, extended generation gap, delegation, include mechanisms, partial classes, AOP, PartMerger, and protected regions.
+These mechanisms are compared with respect to a set of five evaluation criteria that aim to address essential aspects of handwritten and generated code integration.
+For instance, if generated and handwritten code can be separated or if it is possible to override generated parts.
+Our evaluation results are summarized in Table 1 and show that no mechanism is the best solution.

 Essentially, choosing a suitable mechanism for integrating handwritten and generated code depends on the concrete use case and the associated requirements.
-The catalog of integration mechanisms and evaluation criteria presented in this paper provides an overview for model-driven development tool developers that can be used to find an appropriate integration approach on a case-by-case basis.
-Additionally, we discussed related issues including restricting parts that can be overriden to point out concerns that have to be regarded.
+The catalog of integration mechanisms and evaluation criteria presented in this paper provides an overview for MDD tool developers that can be used to find an appropriate integration approach on a case-by-case basis.
+In this extension of our previous work, we present action languages as another approach to integrate handwritten and generated code and discussed issues related to restricting parts that can be overridden to emphasize concerns that have to be regarded when choosing the right mechanism.